I Putu Sukreta Suranta

-I Putu Sukreta Suranta (11 April 1938 – 16 September 2022) is a high-level commander in Indonesia's army and a major figure in Parisada Hindu Dharma, he is also top figure of Pangestu (Paguyuban Ngesti Tunggal).
+I Putu Sukreta Suranta (11 April 1938 – 16 September 2022) was a high-level commander in Indonesia's army and a major figure in Parisada Hindu Dharma, he is also top figure of Pangestu (Paguyuban Ngesti Tunggal).

 Early life and education

 I Putu Sukreta Suranta was born in Klungkung on 11 April 1938 as the second child of the three children from the couple I Made Nyaboeh Soeranta and Ni Putu Kerti.
 After graduating from high school, he attended the National Military Academy in Magelang.
 He finished his education in the academy and was installed as a second lieutenant in 1961.

 Military career

 I Putu started his military career as a second lieutenant.
 Throughout his career in the army, I Putu held various commands, serving as the Deputy Commander of the Seventh Garuda Contingent as well as the Assistant for Operations to the Chief of Staff of the Jakarta Regional Military Command.
 He refused to pursue an academic degree despite being given the opportunity to do so on several occasions, stating that he wanted to focus on studying military affairs.

 I Putu reached the rank of brigadier general around 1986 and became the Deputy Assistant for Operations to the Army Chief of Staff.
 He was promoted major general about two years later and became the Assistant for Operations to the Army Chief of Staff on 17 March 1988.
 He served in that position for a year and a half until 30 September 1989 and was subsequently appointed as the Commander of the Armed Forces Command and Staff College on 21 October 1989.
 I Putu was removed from the office on 16 April 1993 and retired from the military on 11 November 1993.